 m.
 If you have made changes to your existing copy of the configuration files components.xml, db.properties, or server.xml in your previous-version CloudPlatform installation, the changes will be preserved in the upgrade.
 However, you need to do the following steps to place these changes in a new version of the file which is compatible with version 4.2.1.

+revious

-How will you know whether you need to do this?
-If the upgrade output in the previous step included a message like the following, then some custom content was found in your old file, and you need to merge the two files:
+step included a message like the following, then some custom content was found in your old file, and you need to merge the two files:

+udstack/

+- - -